 - Values shown are estimates and are not guaranteed.
 The illustration does not indicate the likely variance and volatility in the possible outcomes from each fund.
 The numbers shown in the illustration are rounded to the nearest £100 for simplicity. - Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation.
-The long-term annual inflation assumption used is 2.5%. - Annual salary growth is assumed to be 2.5%.
+The long-term annual inflation assumption used is 2.5%.

+- Annual salary growth is assumed to be 2.5%.
 Salaries could be expected to increase above inflation to reflect members becoming more experienced and being promoted.
-However, the projections assume salaries increase in line with inflation to allow for prudence in the projected values.

-- The starting pot size used is £0 as this is representative of a new joiner with 40 years until the Plan's Normal Retirement Age ("NRA"). - The projection is for 40 years, being the approximate duration that the youngest scheme member has until they reach the scheme's NRA. - The starting salary is assumed to be £29,100 as this is representative of the Value Account (i.e. members' salary plus allowance to spend on employee benefits total amount can be used to make pension contributions) for younger members (i.e. those under 25 years of age) in the Plan. - Total contributions (employee plus employer) are assumed to be 9.4% of salary per year as this is in line with the average younger member of the Plan. - The projected annual returns used are as follows and are consistent with the SMPI assumptions used for members' benefit statements: - Default: 2.5% above inflation for the initial years, gradually reducing to match inflation at the ending point of the lifestyle. - RSP International Equity Tracker Fund: 2.5% above inflation - RSP Cash Fund (Cash Default): 1.5% below inflation - RSP Property Fund: 2.5% above inflation - RSP UK Equity Tracker Fund (UK Equity Default): 2.5% above inflation - No allowance for active management outperformance has been made.
+However, the projections assume salaries increase in line with inflation to allow for prudence in the projected values. - The starting pot size used is £0 as this is representative of a new joiner with 40 years until the Plan's Normal Retirement Age ("NRA"). - The projection is for 40 years, being the approximate duration that the youngest scheme member has until they reach the scheme's NRA. - The starting salary is assumed to be £28,800 as this is representative of the Value Account (i.e. members' salary plus allowance to spend on employee benefits total amount can be used to make pension contributions) for younger members (i.e. those under 25 years of age) in the Plan. - Total contributions (employee plus employer) are assumed to be 9.4% of salary per year as this is in line with the average younger member of the Plan. - The projected annual returns used are as follows and are consistent with the SMPI assumptions used for members' benefit statements: - Default: 3.5% above inflation for the initial years, gradually reducing to 1.0% above inflation at the ending point of the lifestyle. - RSP UK Gilts Over 15 Year Tracker Fund: 4.5% above inflation - RSP Cash Fund (Cash Default): 0.5% below inflation - RSP Property Fund: 3.5% above inflation - RSP UK Equity Tracker Fund (UK Equity Default): 3.5% above inflation - No allowance for active management outperformance has been made. - These notes describe a slightly different basis to the illustration that is used in the statutory guidance because this is considered more representative for members of the Plan.